stefanprodan/openfaas-flux/README.md

-# OpenFaaS GitOps workflow with Weave Flux
+# OpenFaaS GitOps workflow with FluxCD

-This is a step-by-step guide on how to set up a GitOps workflow for OpenFaaS with Flux CD and its Helm Operator.
+This is a step-by-step guide on how to set up a [GitOps](https://www.weave.works/blog/kubernetes-anti-patterns-let-s-do-gitops-not-ciops) workflow for OpenFaaS with Flux CD and its Helm Operator.
 GitOps is a way to do Continuous Delivery, it works by using Git as a source of truth for declarative infrastructure and workloads.
-In practice this means using `git push` instead of `kubectl create/apply` or `helm install/upgrade`.
+In practice this means using `git push` instead of `kubectl apply/delete` or `helm install/upgrade`.

-OpenFaaS (Functions as a Service) is Serverless Functions Made Simple for Docker and Kubernetes.
+[OpenFaaS](https://www.openfaas.com/) is an open source faction-as-a-service platform for Kubernetes.
 With OpenFaaS you can package any container or binary as a serverless function - from Node.js to Golang to C# on Linux or Windows.

-Flux is a GitOps Operator for Kubernetes that keeps your cluster state is sync with a Git repository.
+[Flux](https://fluxcd.io) is a GitOps Operator for Kubernetes that keeps your cluster state is sync with a Git repository.
 Because Flux is pull based and also runs inside Kubernetes, you don't have to expose the cluster credentials outside your production environment.
 Once you enable Flux on your cluster any changes in your production environment are done via pull request with rollback and audit logs provided by Git.